ITfoxtec/FoxIDs/docs/howto-saml-2.0-context-handler.md

  **4 - Add SAML 2.0 claim to JWT claim mappings in [Foxids Control Client](control.md#foxids-control-client)**

  Foxids internally converts SAML 2.0 clams to JWT claims.
-Context Handler use a OIOSAML3 defined set of SAML 2.0 claims where corresponding JWT mappings need to be added in the track.
+Context Handler use a OIOSAML3 defined set of SAML 2.0 claims where corresponding JWT mappings need to be added in the environment.

  1. Go to Settings tab and Claim mappings
  2. Add mappings for all the claims configured in step 1.14, you can create you own short JWT claim names if no standard name exists